chriscast94/readme-generator/README.md

 # readme-generator
 ## Description
-I wanted the password generator to be able to create a simple password that can pass any password requirements (special characters, capital letters, etc.) while also being completely safe (randomized characters).
-I kept the layout simple and easy to follow along as this was meant to be a simple tool to use.
-Javascript is an exciting and difficult operation to use.
-I have no idea what specific thing I learned, but I can say that I learned how Javascript works; it's like a sentence.
+I wanted to create a README.md file generator that will autopopulate the difference section of a README file with the input from a user.

 ## Installation
 1. Open Github and GitBash